OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-12.md

 ## Mark 12:17

-Then Jesus said to them, “Give back to Caesar what is Caesar’s and to God what is God’s.”
+Then Jesus said to them, “Give back to Caesar what belongs to Caesar and to God what belongs to God.”
 And they were amazed at him.

 ---